What Is Hirsutism?

 - Electrolysis.
 You can remove hair for good with electrolysis, a service that zaps hair at the root with an electric current.
 After you repeat the process several times, hair should stop growing in treated areas.

 - Laser hair removal.
-The heat from lasers can remove hair, but you need to repeat the process several times, and it sometimes grows back.
-The treatment targets hair at the root, so it’s painful and could damage your skin.
+The heat from lasers removes hair at the root, but you need to repeat the process several times, and it sometimes grows back.

 - Medication.
 Doctors can prescribe drugs that change the way your body grows hair.
 But when you stop using it, hair will grow back.